QS3H/Frontend-Quiz-app-with-React-and-TypeScript/README.md

 ![](./preview.jpg)

-Screenshot of the quiz app showing the main menu with quiz topic selection.
+Screenshot of the quiz app showing the main menu with quiz topic selection and instant answer feedback functionality.

 ### Links